Hakka people: Hakkaology

 Tsai Ing-wen, President of Taiwan of Hakka descent, attended the "Lecturer Hakka Language Radio Broadcasting", to give a speech.

 Hakkaology (客家學) is the academic study of the Hakka people and their culture.
 It encompasses their origins, identity, language, traits, architecture, customs, food, literature, history, politics, economics, diaspora and genealogical records.

 The study of the Hakka people first drew attention to Chinese and foreign scholars, adventurers, missionaries, travellers and authors of the Taiping Heavenly Kingdom era.
 Ernest John Eitel, a prominent German missionary, was one of those who took a great interest in this area.
 Theodore Hamberg, who also wrote an early English-language account of the Taiping Rebellion, is also considered a forefather of Hakka studies in the West.

-Many foreign scholars were full of admiration of the Hakka people.
-According to prominent sinologist Victor Purcell, the Hakkas "have a stubbornness of disposition that distinguishes them from their fellow Chinese".
+Many foreign scholars admired the Hakka people.
+Prominent sinologist Victor Purcell stated that the Hakka people “have a stubbornness of disposition that distinguishes them from their fellow Chinese”.